adchsm/Manhattan/readme.md

 If you've found an issue that's great, I'd like to hear as I'm always looking to improve the grid.

 Please provide as much information about the bug as possible.
 Include a url which demonstrates the issue, or if you don't want to publicly reveal your url, create a [JSFiddle](http://jsfiddle.net/).
-Alternatively you can [email me](mailto:adam@adchsm.me) for support.
+Alternatively you can [request support](https://adchsm.zendesk.com/hc/en-us/requests/new).

 ### Pull Requests